 During the remainder of 2007, we expect that our business will continue to be affected by the factors described in Part II, Item 1A.
 "Risk Factors," as well as the following key industry and economic trends.
 Our expectation is based upon key assumptions and information currently available to us.
 To the extent that our underlying assumptions about or interpretations of available information prove to be incorrect, our actual results may vary materially from our expected results.
-This updated Outlook section includes the impact of the acquisition of the EnergyQuest Assets and the Amvest Acquisition.
-The acquisition of the Newfield Assets is not expected to close until late September 2007, and is not included in these Outlook amounts.
+This updated Outlook section includes the impact of the EnergyQuest , Amvest, and Newfield acquisitions.